The Board and Staff of the Civil Aviation Authority

 Richard Jackson was appointed as Board member and Group Director, Consumer Protection in October 2004.
 Trustee of the Air Travel Trust.
 Formerly Head of Investment Banking at Daiwa SBCM Europe.

-Michael Medlicott was appointed to the Board as a Non-Executive Member in February 2010.
-He has many years' experience of the transport and tourism sectors, including a senior management position at Delta Airlines and Chief Executive of the British Tourist Authority.
+Appointed as a Non-Executive Member of the Board in February 2010 and is a member of the CAA Remuneration Committee and a Non-Executive Director on the Board of CAA International Limited.
+He also serves as a member of the CAA Audit Committee and is Chairman of the Air Travel Trust Fund.
+He has many years’ experience of the transport and tourism sectors, including a senior management position at Delta Airlines and Chief Executive of the British Tourist Authority.
 He sat on the Board of Manchester Airports Group from 2002 until joining the Board of the CAA.
-He holds one current ministerial appointment as a non-executive director of National Savings and Investment.
+He is Senior Non-Executive Director of OCS Group Ltd, and Chairman of Myriad Healthcare Group.

 Appointed to the Board as a Non-Executive Member on 1 September 2013.
 He also serves as Chairman of the Board Safety Review Committee for Cathay Pacific Airways and is a visiting Professor at Cranfield University.
 Mr King was formerly the Chief Inspector of the UK Air Accidents Investigation Branch (AAIB) where he was responsible for hundreds of investigations, many involving large public transport aircraft.